Andrea Mancini | Attending Shanghai Summer School was the best decision I made in my life.

 A past participant mentioned that that the only thing he didn’t like was the length of the program.
 He said that the time passed too quickly. 🙂 Do you think four weeks is enough to experience the city to its fullest?

 Was it me?
 Haha.
 I think I said something similar.
 One month might seem like a long period of time at the beginning, but once you arrive in Shanghai time passes incredibly fast.
 I remember when I checked in at the dorm.
 I was taking things slow, thinking that we had all the time in the world.
-But after few days I got to make friends with most of the students and time started flying by.
-Four weeks passed so quickly and at the end I remember we were trying to fit as many things as we could into the limited time we had.
+But after a few days I got to make friends with most of the students and time started flying by.
+Four weeks passed so quickly and at the end, I remember we were trying to fit as many things as we could into the limited time we had.
 It was so difficult to leave.
-On the last day we were hugging each other, crying, promising to meet up again back in Europe very soon.
+On the last day, we were hugging each other, crying, promising to meet up again back in Europe very soon.
+(Here you can find a blog post summarizing 8 things you would never hear Shanghai Summer School participant say.)

 And did you guys meet up eventually?